-Approaching closer to the port, the two-story, 19th-century mansions of the old spongers were clearly visible.
-The houses were lined up along the harbor and their ceramic-tiled roofs and wooden elongated rectangular windows could be seen from the distance.
-With my photographic lens I captured their unique color shades, such as ocher, olive, fuchsia, apricot, as they revealed themselves before my eyes.
+Approaching the port, the two-story, 19th-century mansions of the old spongers were clearly visible.
+The houses were lined up along the harbor and their ceramic-tiled roofs and wooden, elongated rectangular windows could be seen from the distance.
+With my photographic lens, I captured their unique color shades, such as ocher, olive, fuchsia, apricot as they revealed themselves before my eyes.
 The frame was completed by the colorful wooden boats on the waterfront and their wavy reflections in the water.

 As I was walking along the pier, I saw the bell tower of the Church of Agios Nikolaos dominating the port.

-Some elderly, local island men sat on stools around a small flower bed, untangling their nets, others sorting the crop from small shrimps, a local delicacy.
+Some elderly, local island men sat on stools around a small flower bed untangling their nets while others sorted out the crop from small shrimps, a local delicacy.

 Sponge divers of Halki

-The view from our veranda was unique and unforgettable.
-The same was the first dive directly into the sea from a spacious patio terrace at the lower level of the building, where the moorage is located.
+The view from our veranda was unique and unforgettable as was the first dive directly into the sea from a spacious patio terrace at the lower level of the building, where the moorage is located.

 Sponges abounded on the shores of the Mediterranean and spongers reached as far as the coasts of Africa to collect this otherwise humble, animal species, as Aristotle first pointed out.

-In the first years the profession was very hard and dangerous, a “mission impossible”.
-Gradually, the modernization and the use of special devices led to the overfishing of the sponges and the deforestation of the sea-beds with the result that the activity declined.
-At that time, many spongers migrated to Tarpon Springs, Florida, where they established a lucrative sponge industry, and they are still active today.
-The Halkites in Tarpon Springs, referred to as “the Greek island of the United States”, never forgot Halki.
+In the first years, the profession was very arduous and dangerous, a “mission impossible.”
+Gradually, the modernization and use of special devices led to overfishing of the sponges and the deforestation of the sea-beds with the result being that activity declined.
+At that point, many spongers migrated to Tarpon Springs, Florida, where they established a lucrative sponge industry; they are still active today.
+The Halkites in Tarpon Springs, referred to as “the Greek island of the United States,” never forgot Halki.
 Through their donations, many buildings were renovated and infrastructure was created.
-Other local immigrants in Weirton, West Virginia, USA, donated the big clock to the island.
+Other local immigrants in Weirton, West Virginia, USA donated the big clock to the island.